amhiggin/REST-Worker-Service/README.md

 * Averages the results returned by all of the workers;
 * Writes the result to the file <b>complexity_results.txt</b>.

+A screenshot below shows the outputting of results.
 ![server_exit](https://github.com/amhiggin/RESTServiceSystem/blob/master/Results%20and%20Screenshots/Outputting%20of%20calculation%20results%20to%20file%20from%20Manager.PNG)

 ### Worker